Uizard; a Balsamiq alternative (Uizard vs Balsamiq)

-TLDR; Uizard enables one to do everything Balsamiq can — and more.
+In a nutshell, Uizard enables you to do everything Balsamiq can — and more.
 Balsamiq is a digital pen-and-paper alternative.
-Uizard, on top of offering the exact same feature, also enables instant switching between low-fidelity wireframe and high-fidelity designs, instant switching between different design themes, generation of high-fidelity themes from any source, and high-fidelity prototyping, among others.
+Uizard, on top of offering the exact same feature, is a free alternative to Balsamiq that also enables instant switching between low-fidelity wireframe and high-fidelity designs, instant switching between different design themes, generation of high-fidelity themes from any source, and high-fidelity prototyping, among others.

 Even though Uizard and Balsamiq each have a lot of distinct features, at their core, the two tools share a lot of the same offering.